 Bucolic beauty envelops the small, unincorporated town of Arnold, California.
 Resting at the center of the 400-mile Sierra Nevada mountain range, Arnold is a breath, sigh, and smile of fresh air.
 Testaments to this are the mild summer temperatures, a close proximity to stunning natural wonders, and the overall seclusion of Arnold’s favored attractions.

 Pampas grass lines the dunes that border the small town of Atlantic Beach, North Carolina.
 The tufts of their leaves, fluffy and swaying with the breezes sweeping from the Atlantic Ocean, seem to mimic the fluffy clouds that sweep overhead in the blue skies.
 Since the 1920s vacationers have penciled in Atlantic Beach for weekend getaways and summer trips.
-Perhaps this is because of the town’s pristine sands and seaside activities, or maybe it’s because nothing beats dinner and an oceanview sunset.
+Perhaps this is because of the town’s pristine sands and seaside activities, or maybe it’s because nothing beats dinner and an ocean view sunset.
 Either way, the Beach is calling.

 As its own self-contained oasis of relaxation, Avila Beach is California’s whisper of a getaway.
-Far more calm and smaller than that of other cities along the coast, Avila Beach is a veritable “resort” town.
+Far more calm and smaller than other cities along the coast, Avila Beach is a veritable “resort” town.
 Visitors are invited to shed their worries at the shoreline and take to the multitude of amenities and entertainment.
 Dine alongside sunsets, sip on local wines, decompress in the mineral hot springs, and feel rejuvenated with a stay in Avila Beach.

 The Island of Hawaii is known colloquially as “Big Island.”
 This is a fitting nickname, for the Island is twice the combined size of its neighboring counterparts!
 Big Island flaunts its colors like the plumes of a peacock: fierce reds of magma from Hawaii Volcanoes National Park contrast spectacularly with the bright white snow of Maunakea, while the electric black sands of Punaluu Beach stream into the emerald green of Hamakua Coast’s rainforests.
-Let Big Island’s significance as the birthplace of King Kamehameha I serve as a prelude to all of its wonders.

 Blaine, Washington is perfectly placed for the ultimate escape.
 Positioned 35 miles south of Vancouver, British Columbia and 110 miles north of bustling Seattle, Blaine certainly carves out its own stake in bliss.
 In addition to a reputation for being an incredibly clean, safe town, Blaine glistens in natural beauty.
 Over a dozen parks are fit for bird watching, biking, and trailblazing, while a handful of manicured golf courses also add to an itinerary of outdoor recreation.

-Long known for its “old world” charm, from the historic Faneuil Hall to the Freedom Trail that celebrates Boston’s preeminent role in the American Revolution.
-Boston has come a long way towards staking its claim in the 21st century.
+Long known for its “old world” charm, from the historic Faneuil Hall to the Freedom Trail that celebrates Boston’s preeminent role in the American Revolution, Boston has come a long way towards staking its claim in the 21st century.
 With the completion of the “Big Dig,” which buried Boston’s vast network of highways underground, Boston has hit the new century running.
-Attractions span the old and the new including the JFK and Boston Public Libraries, the Boston Children’s Museum, the New England Aquarium, Boston’s beautiful Public Gardens and her extraordinary Museum of Fine Art and Museum of Science.
-With a collection of parks set to take the place of the ungainly elevated highways, the years to come promise to see Boston only grow more beautiful.
+Attractions span the old and the new, including beautiful public libraries, fascinating museums and plenty of sports.
+With a collection of parks set to take the place of the ungainly elevated highways, the years to come promise to see Boston grow ever more beautiful.

 World class shows.
 Neon lights set aglow.
 Numerous attractions lining the strip.
 But look again—this isn’t Las Vegas.
 This is Branson, Missouri.
 Lauded as the “Live Entertainment Capital of the World,” Branson draws myriads of visitors to its theaters, which feature anything from comedic magic acts to Elvis Presley tributes.
 The natural beauty cannot be ignored either, for the Ozark Mountains provide a terrain of sparkling waters and forested trails.
-It does tend to be humid in Branson, but the temperatures are mild to moderate, with around 209 sunny days per year.
+It does tend to be humid in Branson, but the temperatures are mild to moderate.

-Nicknamed "The Village by the Sea," Carlsbad enjoys seven miles of tidy, uncongested beaches along the Pacific coastline.
-This makes it perfect for swimming, sunbathing, and surfing, all paired with a mild climate.
-Furthermore, Carlsbad impresses with three lagoons, a lake, an aquarium, museums, and shopping districts.
-As if that weren't enough, the town's proximity to San Diego and Los Angeles provides a multitude of additional options within a short drive.
+Nicknamed "Village by the Sea," Carlsbad enjoys seven miles of tidy, uncongested beaches along the Pacific coastline.
+This makes it perfect for swimming, sunbathing and surfing, all paired with a mild climate.
+Furthermore, Carlsbad has three lagoons, a lake, an aquarium, museums and shopping districts.
+As if that was not enough, the town's proximity to San Diego and Los Angeles provides a multitude of additional options within a short drive.